 “We must admit the vanity of our false distinctions among men and learn to find our own advancement in the search for the advancement of all.
 We must admit in ourselves that our own children’s future cannot be built on the misfortunes of others.
 We must recognize that this short life can neither be ennobled or enriched by hatred or revenge.” –Robert F. Kennedy

 The United States federal, state, and local governments need a fundamental change of representation.
-Women and minorities must be proportionally represented in American society in order to progress forward, instead of regressing into policies that focus on the accumulation of wealth and power in the hands of a few.
+Women and minorities should be relatively close proportionally in representation to their population to progress forward, instead of regressing into policies that focus on the accumulation of wealth and power in the hands of a few.

 “For honest merit to succeed amid the tricks and intrigues which are now so lamentably common, I know is difficult; but the honor of success is increased by the obstacles which are to be surmounted.
 Let me triumph as a man or not at all.” -Rutherford B. Hayes

-Partly responsible for this lack of representation, especially in regards to minorities, is due to the rigged gerrymandering system within State governments.
+Partly responsible for this lack of representation, especially regarding minorities, is due to the rigged gerrymandering system within State governments.
 Overall, minorities make up 17% of the Congress, but that is far below their 38% share of the nation’s population.

-As well, there is some stagnancy in Congress with LGBT members remaining at a total of 7 representatives, as well remaining the same are 2 Muslims, 1 Hindu, 3 Buddhists, and 30 Jewish representatives.
+There is some stagnancy in Congress with LGBT members remaining at 7 representatives, as well remaining the same are 2 Muslims, 1 Hindu, 3 Buddhists, and 30 Jewish representatives.

 Since the founding of the United States, many white wealthy men have controlled power with little interest or experience in the common lives of the diverse populations living within its borders.
 Many past and present representatives continue to come from wealth and are afforded an excellent education, second chances in the legal system, and much greater opportunities to gain excess wealth and power in government — not through merit, but through birth.